 Frontline Broadcast Engineer

-Engineering Operations is part of the BBC’s Design and Engineering division.
+Engineering Operations is part of BBC Design & Engineering.
 The department actively helps BBC programme makers create and deliver great content across radio, TV and online.
-As a support department our role is to make life as easy as possible for those using the BBC’s technology, while minimising the amount of Licence Fee we consume in doing so.

 The Ideal Candidate

 - Engineering experience of working on broadcast systems in a live TV, Radio or multi-media environment.

 - Considerable experience of diagnosing and fixing technically complex problems across a variety of broadcast systems.

 - Demonstrable theoretical and practical knowledge of audio and video broadcast systems including both analogue and digital platforms.

 - Experience with Graphics (eg VizRT) and editing software solutions.